bttger/my-linux/README.md

 # my-linux

 I use this repository to keep track of the components and instructions that I used to set up my desktop Linux system.
 It's based on [Arch Linux](https://archlinux.org/) and uses the Gnome shell.
 I like Arch-based distros like Endeavour OS but unfortunately they only support GRUB which doesn't support my LUKS configuration with argon2id.
-Also, probably the most important factor for this "project", setting it up all on your own teaches you about Linux, the boot process and the interplay between software.
+Also, probably the most important factor for this "project", setting it up all on your own teaches you about Linux, the boot process, etc.

 ## Features

-- [x] Uses the native UEFI as bootloader instead of GRUB (10-30x faster boot and full LUKS2 support)
+- [x] Uses the native UEFI as bootloader instead of GRUB (~10-20x faster boot and full LUKS2 support)
 - [x] Encrypted root partition with LUKS2 and argon2id (though the initramfs, kernel, and microcode is NOT tamper proof!
 Secure boot is disabled)
 - [x] Runs CPU manufacturer microcode before booting the kernel
 - [x] Hibernation with an (encrypted) swap file
 - [x] iwd instead of wpa_supplicant
 - [x] Testing different kernels (e.g. the linux-zen kernel)
 - [x] Automatically updates mirror list and sorts by speed
-- [ ] HW acceleration in chromium
+- [x] HW acceleration in chromium
 - [ ] DNS over TLS (not needed anymore, outsourced to my home network DNS server)

 ## Installation